Boris Verlinsky: Biography

 In 1929, Boris Verlinsky won the 6th Soviet Championship in Odessa, at the time earning the title of grandmaster.
 The title was removed in 1931.
 It has been argued that this was done in order to make Mikhail Botvinnik the first Soviet grandmaster.

 According to the site chessmetrics.com, Verlinsky was rated at 2627 in May 1926, and this placed him 16th in the world at that time.
 Chessmetrics provides historical ratings for players and events throughout chess history.
 Official ratings were introduced by FIDE only in 1970.

 In 1930, Verlinsky took 7th in Moscow (Abram Rabinovich won).
 In November 1931, he tied for 3rd-6th in Moscow (7th USSR Championship), with a solid score of 10/17 – Botvinnik won.
 In February 1933, he took 2nd, behind Fedor Bogatyrchuk, in Moscow (Quadrangular).
 In 1933/34, he took 12th in Moscow (14th Moscow Championship).

 Verlinsky was less active at chess in his later life, but could still provide a competitive test for strong masters.
-After many years away from top competition, he attempted to qualify for the Soviet Championship final in 1945, at age 53, but could only manage 4.5/15 in the semi-final, and did not advance.
-But he defeated rising star Bronstein in this event.
+After many years away from top competition, he attempted to qualify for the Soviet Championship final in 1945, at age 57, but could only manage 4.5/15 in the semi-final, and did not advance.
+However, he defeated rising star Bronstein in this event.
 Verlinsky's last major competitive event was the 1945 Moscow Championship, where he scored 5/16.

 Verlinsky was awarded the International Master title by FIDE in 1950, the same year he died at age 62 in Moscow.

 Style and legacy

 Verlinsky was strong in the classical openings with both colours.
 At his peak, he won against Alexander Alekhine, José Raúl Capablanca, Efim Bogolyubov, Grigory Levenfish, Akiba Rubinstein, Rudolf Spielmann, and David Bronstein, among others.
 He was Jewish.
-Verlinsky never got a chance to compete outside the Russian Empire or the Soviet Union.
+Just like majority of other Russian/Soviet masters - Verlinsky never got a chance to compete outside the Russian Empire or the Soviet Union.